Rock Machine MC criminal allegations and incidents: Norway

 The Rock Machine arrived in Norway during 2013, they established a probationary chapter in Stavanger.
 By 2014, the Stavanger chapter had become a full chapter and the club began to expand.
 In April 2016, the Rock Machine held an international meeting in Norway.
 Norwegian authorities denied the entry of the International president of the Rock Machine into the country.
 This was due to his extensive criminal record.
 He was imprisoned, then deported three days later.
 However several Canadians, Australians, Germans, Russians and Swedes were allowed to enter Norway for the meeting.
 In mid 2016, the Erköse faction opened their Eastside chapter in Norway.
 It was made up of veteran members of the Outlaws and Gladiators Motorcycle Clubs.
 With the youngest member being 50 years old, they were described as "They're all wild Vikings with long beards."

 In October 2017, raids conducted by Norwegian Police in Romerike, resulted in the arrest of several Full-Patch members of The Rock Machine MC Norway on charges of distribution of narcotics and firearms, illegal possession of firearms and murder, for killing Farzad "Backflip" Pazooki, a prospective member of the Bandidos Motorcycle Club Norway.
 He had made comments on the Rock Machine's Norwegian Facebook page that led to his death.
 The clubs had been in open conflict with each other since 2011, but have despised each other since the 2007 split in Canada.
 They seized over 30 kilos of hash.
 10 kilos of various other narcotics and several firearms.

 The Bandidos prospect had formally been a member of the Rock Machine, however he was removed from the club.
 He had only managed to earn the status of a hangaround for 3 weeks before being removed in bad standing.

 On January 22, 2017, the 31 year-old was found dead at his residence in Blakstad, Asker, Norway.
-In February 2017, Norwegian Police arrested and charged 5 members of he Rock Machine Klubben chapter.
+In February 2017, Norwegian Police arrested and charged 5 members of the Rock Machine Klubben chapter.
 They also detained two other members, one from the Oslo chapter and one from the a continental Nomads chapter.
 This included Terje Østby, the president of Rock Machine's European Nomads chapter.
 Two of the Klubben chapters members were also charged for the murder of the Bandidos prospect, both entered a not guilty plea.
 The court examined the victim's phone and on it, they saw several threatening messages and pictures sent from the deceased to one of the members of the Rock Machine.
-He had send them a picture of a stun grenade.
+He had sent them a picture of a stun grenade.
 He also made threats over message, threatening to force himself on one of the Rock Machine's member's daughters, stating he would film it, he threatened to blow up one of the members cars and the Rock Machine chapters clubhouse.